 Locate anatomical landmarks on the surface of the face, in order to understand the pathways of the superficial arteries and nerves.

-Remove the skin of the face leaving the eyelids and lips in place, and the superficial muscles of facial expression intact.
+Remove the skin of the face leaving the eyelids and lips in place.
+Identify the superficial muscles of facial expression and the parotid gland.

 Identify the superficial temporal, posterior auricular, occipital, and facial branches of the external carotid artery, considering blood flow to each region of the face.

 Locate the retromandibular, facial, and external jugular veins.

 Explore the parotid gland and trace the parotid duct to where it pierces the buccinator muscle.
 Note any nerves emerging deep to the parotid gland.

 Follow the branches of the facial nerve to the muscles of facial expression and consider the effect of damage to branches of the facial nerve.

 Find the auriculotemporal, supraorbital, and infraorbital nerves considering which parts of the face are innervated by which with regards to testing for deficits.